pwdel/appletwittersentiment/readmesections/BagofWords.md

 ![Most Important Words Analysis](/assets/images/positivenegativecounts.png)

+Note in the above that both the, "Negative Sentiment" words and "Positive Sentiment," words include a number of stop words, with Negative being, "you, this, me, my, on, and, why, an" - with only, "apple, fucking" being clearly unique terms.
+Likewise, "Positive Sentiment" words include, "all, for" with unique words clearly indidcating positive sentiment including, " king, love, top, tablets" and more questionable words including, "cnbctv, appl, applewatch."

+Also notable is that the term, "apple" was considered negative, while, "appl," the stock term, was considered positive.
+Presumably, there might be some sort of stock pumping going on.
+This is an example of where subject matter expertise around the topic at hand can be important to understand, "true sentiment," vs. "self-optimized sentiment."

 We can also plot a 2D visual of word frequencies, categorized by positive and negative.
 Note that our dataset is fairly sparse compared to existing blog posts utilizing this dataset.

 ![Word Frequencies](/assets/images/wordfrequencies.png)